Travel north on Lake Shore Drive. Veer right and ride along Sheridan Road. Find the lighthouse painted white and red. Park and take a walk around.

 Continue east and walk down the path around the room with square-cut glass.
 A carved, stone shell pokes out towards a dirt trail leading to the beach.

-Grasshoppers jump between green blades of weeds and grass.
+Grasshoppers jump between green blades of grass.
 People line their umbrellas in the sand.
 Lake Michigan moves west then east along the shore.
 Children run while white, winged seagulls hover and dive for spilled snacks.

 Take it all in and then get back to Sheridan Road.
 Travel a few more miles north and step onto your paddleboard.